Skip to content

 How to quickly adjust the precision of a float or date?

-2. Press SPACE and type the longnames setcol-precision-more or setcol-precision-less to adjust the precision in the current column.
+2. Press Alt+Plus or Alt+Minus to adjust the precision in the current column.

-How to set all date columns to be month/day/year.
+How to format all date columns as month/day/year.

 options.disp_date_fmt = '%m/%d/%Y'